Welcome to Squirrelers and to the Global Stock Markets edition of the Carnival of Personal Finance!

 MD from Studenomics presents How My Friend Landed a Dream Job on Facebook & How You Can Do it, and says, “Did you know you can find work on Facebook?”

-MD from Passive Income Now presents 5 Methods of Online Income You Should’ve Started Yesterday, and says, “Are you doing any of the following?”
+MD from Passive Income Now from Samsung S8 presents 5 Methods of Online Income You Should’ve Started Yesterday, and says, “Are you doing any of the following?”

 krantcents from krantcents presents Personal Best, and says, “A coach or mentor can help you achieve your personal best.